Minute with a Member

 Where would you go in a time machine?
 I would travel to the future (maybe 3030- to see how my future great great great great great grand children are doing.

 What 3 items would you take to a desert island other than food and water?
 My pillow, a generator, and a radio.
 (Assuming that I am only there for a short period of time)

 Student Alumni Society Member

 What is your current state of mind?
-Hungry.
-Does that count?
-I know it’s my stomach, not my mind.
+Peace.

 If you could have any superpower, what would it be?
-I’d love to apparate.
+The ability to read people’s minds.

 If you could trade places with any other person for a week, famous or not famous, living or dead, real or fictional. with whom would it be?
-My friend Caroline.
-I met her when I studied abroad in England my senior year of undergrad, and she is from Paris, France.
-I would love to be living there!
+Either one of my parents.

 If you had the power to solve one, and only one, problem in the world…what would it be and why?
 The greediness of people - because most of the conflicts and crime come from “people who want too much for themselves”, if everyone can consider others’ needs and not be greedy, the world would be more peaceful.

 What’s the best advice you ever received?
 The best choice is the one that best fits me.